-Metal Knitting Needles are popular with knitters due to their slick surface.
-The smoothness makes yarn slide easily, which speeds up knitting.
+Metal Knitting Needles are popular due to their slick surface.
+The smoothness makes yarn slide easily, speeding up knitting.
+Find more benefits of metal needles and the best available.

-They’re also more durable at smaller diameters than wooden needles.
-Metal versions are particularly useful with yarns that tend to catch and can make knitting with them a smoother, less frustrating experience.
+They’re more durable at smaller diameters than wooden needles.
+Metal makes knitting a smoother, less frustrating experience.

 Table Of Contents